neuml/txtai/docs/cloud.md

 ![cloud](images/cloud.png#only-light)
 ![cloud](images/cloud-dark.png#only-dark)

 Scalable cloud-native applications can be built with txtai.
-The following runtimes are supported.
+The following container runtimes are supported.

-- Container Orchestration (i.e. Kubernetes)
+- Container Orchestration Systems (i.e. Kubernetes)
 - Docker Engine
-- Serverless
+- Serverless Compute

 Images for txtai are available on Docker Hub for [CPU](https://hub.docker.com/r/neuml/txtai-cpu) and [GPU](https://hub.docker.com/r/neuml/txtai-gpu) installs.
 The CPU install is recommended when GPUs aren't available given the image is half the size.

 The base txtai images have no models installed and models will be downloaded each time the container starts.
 Caching the models is recommended as that will significantly reduce container start times.
 This can be done a couple different ways.

-- Create a container with the [models cached](#cache-models-in-container-images)
+- Create a container with the [models cached](#container-image-model-caching)
 - Set the transformers cache environment variable and mount that volume when starting the image
     ```bash
     docker run -v <local dir>:/models -e TRANSFORMERS_CACHE=/models --rm --it <docker image>